-- Evidence of an earned Baccalaureate degree from an accredited institution of higher learning with an overall GPA of 2.5 or better. - Official transcripts from each college and university previously attended.
+- Evidence of an earned Baccalaureate degree, with an overall GPA of 2.5 or higher, from a degree-granting institution accredited by a national or regional accrediting agency recognized by the U.S. Department of Education if postsecondary education was completed in the United States, or the equivalent of a U.S. bachelor's degree from an international institution that is officially recognized by that country.
+(Jan-2017) - Official transcripts from each college and university previously attended.
 These transcripts must be mailed directly from the college or university to the Admissions Office. - At least one of the following as specified by the discipline under program description: - 1.
 A nationally recognized entrance test specified by the discipline - 2.
 Evaluation by one or more professionals in the intended field of study - 3.
 Professional certification or a degree of equal or higher level than that sought from an accredited institution of higher learning - 4.
 Letters of Recommendation - Other admission criteria as specified by the discipline may include but are not limited to - 1.
 A minimum number of credit hours in the discipline with a specified GPA minimum - 2.
 Other specialized test with acceptable performance - 3.
 An interview with faculty or admissions personnel - 4.
 A writing sample